Last time, I looked at the pros and cons of woodburners and multi-fuel stoves. So now it’s time to look at the case for and against open fires.

 Heat loss.
 Unless you have a damper on the fire, you can lose heat from the room up the chimney even if you aren’t using the fire.

 More planning is needed with an open fire.
 Ideally, you shouldn’t leave it unattended for extended periods of time.
 This means that ensuring that it’s suffiently ‘low’ enough when you go to bed.
 An average household fire burning a full grate of coal can last anywhere up to four hours, and once it’s in you can’t put it out.
 So plan ahead!

 Tricky installations.
 Newly-installed open fires ideally need a liner which is 8 inches in diameter.
 This can be very tricky to install in homes built after 1900, which is when flues started to get narrower.
-Stoves, on the other hand, only need a 6 inch liner, which is much easier.
+Some stoves, on the other hand, only need a 5 inch liner, which is much easier.
 And without a brick built chimney at all, you can’t have an open fire.

 Hope you find this informative.
 Remember, if you have a question, please do contact me – I’m always happy to help!

 Mr Soot Chimney Sweep offers a professional and friendly chimney sweep service in Wigan, Stockport, Southport, Ormskirk, Chorley, Warrington, South Preston and surrounding areas.
 Book Mr Soot online or call 0800 0541154.